 He is now currently studying towards a PhD, and his research project will look at why doctors do and don’t prescribe medicines for Indigenous patients to assist in cessation of tobacco smoking.

-Sam plans to finish his postgraduate studies at the end of 2017, and he is excited about the positive changes he hopes to affect through working in collaboration with government to improve health outcomes for people living in the Northern Territory.
+Upon completing his postgraduate studies, Sam is excited about the positive changes he hopes to affect through working in collaboration with government to improve health outcomes for people living in the Northern Territory.